techgeek68/aws-access-playbook/docs/2-Account-Creation-&-Free-Tier-Guidance.md

 | Lambda    | 1M requests, 400,000 GB-seconds                   | Always Free |
 | DynamoDB  | 25 GB storage, 25 WCU, 25 RCU (~200M req/month)  | Always Free |

-\* *For accounts created on or after July 15, 2025, the EC2 Free Tier is 6 months with different instance types and $200 in credits; not the standard 12-month t2/t3.micro offer.*
+>*For accounts created on or after July 15, 2025, the EC2 Free Tier is 6 months, with different instance types and $200 in credits, not the standard 12-month t2/t3.micro offer.*

 ---